JoeAzar/FB-Games-Chatbot/README.md

 `0 */12 * * * /usr/bin/sh .../Fb\ games/script.sh >/dev/null 2>&1`

 I have also provided a sample config file - you should probably `chmod 700` your own to prevent your dummy account from being hijacked.

+The `/genauthcode` functionality only works if you have access to the console log output.
+Essentially, it acts as an easy way to run commands as an admin.
+Nothing particularly important uses this, but some fun commands *can* be implemented by taking advantage of it.